InfinitySearch/About-Us/README.md

 # About Infinity Search

-We are a search aggregator that focuses on giving users the best experience and valueing their privacy.
+We are search engine that is open source, doesn't log searches, and is working on our own index.
 For more information about us you can visit https://infinitysearch.co/about.
+To view our open source code, you can find it on GitLab at https://gitlab.com/infinitysearch.